Learning to Overcome the Evil Aimed at You

 The second thing is something he did.
 He blessed those who cursed him.
 Chapter 45 as you look down, it says, “Now hurry back to my father and say to him, ‘This is what your son Joseph says: God has made me lord of all of Egypt.’”
 Wow, that’s like that dream came true.
 God was faithful to His promise.
 “Come down to me; don’t delay.
 You shall live in the region of Goshen and be near me.
 You, your children and grandchildren, your flocks and your herds, all that you have.”

 Now listen to this blessing, “I will provide for you there because five years of famine are still to come.
-Otherwise, you and your household will become destitute.”
+Otherwise, you and your household and all you belong will become destitute.”
 You can see for yourselves and so can my brother Benjamin, that it is really I who am speaking to you.
 Tell my father about all the honor accorded to me in Egypt and about everything you have seen, and bring my father down here quickly.”

 Now think about this.
 This is not a fairyland story.
 Joseph chose to willfully bless the very brothers who rejected him.
 Now that part where I said you need to pray and ask God to have your heart be open?
 Right about now you need to ask Him to keep it open because if you want to get rid of your rock, you have to first believe that God really is in control and He is good.